ARTISTS TRAINING PROGRAM

 The Program offers two levels of training:

-- Apprentice Artist positions for approximately 15 singers ages 25 to 30 who have obtained or are pursuing graduate degrees, have some performing experience in school or professional productions, and are ready for secondary roles and to understudy featured and principal roles in main stage productions
+- The Apprentice Artist Program is a career-entry program intended mainly for singers between the ages of 24 & 30.
+Positions are available for approximately 15 singers who have obtained or are pursuing graduate degrees, have some performing experience in school or professional productions, and are ready for secondary roles and to understudy featured and principal roles in main stage productions

 The Program offers approximately 30 positions each year, with over 870 applications for these coveted spots.
 Trainees receive salaries and benefits and may earn additional performance fees for secondary and featured roles or if called to step in for a singer being covered.